How Travel and Fatigue Impact Professional Sports Franchises

 As it turns out, sometimes, high rates of back-to-back wins can really help boost a season’s overall success, but that may not always be the case.
 It looks like those Boston sports fans have really reaped the rewards of having teams with really high back-to-back win ratings.
 As for individual teams, the Yankees have the trophies to back up their overall high rating as well, while the 49ers’ success in the Joe Montana/Steve Young eras really validates their overall back-to-back win percentage.
 And while the Philadelphia Flyers, who top the NHL list of the most overall goals scored in back-to-back wins, had a down year, they still won the Stanley Cup both seasons.

 Ultimately, the research makes clear that back-to-backs are tough on teams, from a lack of sleep to inadequate time for bodies to recover, athletes face tremendous challenges when attempting to play their best and compete at the highest levels.
 Ultimately, even though back-to-backs continue to become less frequent, research such as this should alert teams and league leadership that playing on so little rest can have a serious effect on performance.
+That’s why it’s so important for athletes to make the most of their time spent sleeping and ensure they’re getting deep, restorative rest.

 All data were collected from FiveThirtyEight, which maintains ELO statistical models based on data from basketball-reference.com, pro-football-reference.com, hockey-reference.com, and baseball-reference.com.
 For this project, we define back-to-backs differently for each major professional sports league: